Cultivate Relationship With Board for Better Support of Quality Improvement

-Be careful not to discourage executive involvement with quality efforts, says David Munch, MD, senior principal and lead for healthcare engagements with Healthcare Performance Partners, a consulting company in Gallatin, TN.
+Be careful not to discourage executive involvement with quality efforts, says David Munch, MD, senior principal at Vizient, a healthcare performance improvement company based in Irving, TX.

 If executives are held accountable to the board for reporting quality issues, they will be motivated to support and participate in quality improvement efforts, he notes.
 But if the quality department develops such a direct relationship with the board that those executives are no longer on the firing line, their support and involvement can wane, Munch cautions.

 “When the quality department does all the reporting and presentations, it allows the executives to check out, to not think so much about quality in the hospital.
 Someone else is presenting the data to the board, for better or worse,” he says.
 “That doesn’t mean the quality professional shouldn’t be at the board meeting to assist or provide resources, but avoid that unintended consequence of taking the executive out of the process and removing their accountability.”

 A barrier can arise when quality improvement professionals try to get time on the board agenda to make these inroads, says Gandhi.
 The CEO often manages the board agenda and keeps a tight grip on allocating time to the many parties who want face time with the board, she notes.